-- The Fingerprint Sourcebook (U.S. Dept of Justice, National Institute of Justice) by I.A.I, Scientific Working Group on Friction Ridge Analysis, Study and Technology (SWGFAST) et al Eric H. Holder, Laurie O. Robinson, John H. Laub, 2011 - Quantitative-Qualitative Friction Ridge Analysis: An Introduction to Basic and Advanced Ridgeology by David R. Ashbaugh, 1999 - Searching Smart Clues for Latent Print Examiners Playing Cards by Ron Smith & Associates, Inc., 2016 - Palm Prints Searching Smart by Ron Smith & Associates, Inc., 2021 Note: A new test will be implemented for all applications submitted as of 9/2022.
-Test questions will include information from this new reference. - Fingerprints and Other Ridge Skin Impressions, Second Edition (CRC Press) by Christophe Champod, Chris J. Lennard, Pierre Margot, Milutin Stoilovic, 2016 Note: A new test will be implemented for all applications submitted as of 9/2022.
+- The Fingerprint Sourcebook (U.S. Dept of Justice, National Institute of Justice) by I.A.I, Scientific Working Group on Friction Ridge Analysis, Study and Technology (SWGFAST) et al Eric H. Holder, Laurie O. Robinson, John H. Laub, 2011 - Quantitative-Qualitative Friction Ridge Analysis: An Introduction to Basic and Advanced Ridgeology by David R. Ashbaugh, 1999 - Searching Smart Clues for Latent Print Examiners Playing Cards by Ron Smith & Associates, Inc., 2016 - Important message: The new test has been postponed and the two references below are not required reading.
+Notice will be given when an implementation date is decided. - Palm Prints Searching Smart by Ron Smith & Associates, Inc., 2021 Note: A new test will be implemented for all applications submitted as of 9/2022.
+Test questions will include information from this new reference.

+Fingerprints and Other Ridge Skin Impressions, Second Edition (CRC Press) by Christophe Champod, Chris J. Lennard, Pierre Margot, Milutin Stoilovic, 2016 Note: A new test will be implemented for all applications submitted as of 9/2022.
 Test questions will include information from this new reference.